ggfisher/hello-world/acid.md

 ##Normalization Forms

+Normalization forms can be identified by examining the functional dependencies in conjunction with the database relations and the concept of prime verses non-prime attributes.

 __*Prime attribute verses non-prime attribute*__

 An attribute of relation schema R is called a __prime attribute__ of R if it is a member of some candidate key of R. An attribute